cucumber/common/datatable/README.md

 }
 ```

+## Table Types

+So far we have transformed a table to various collections of strings.
+As a
-Using a string representation for a number is not very useful.
-Fortunately
+string representation for a number is not very useful a data table can
-type conversions are build in.
+transform individual cells to a different type.

 `java type: Map<String, Map<String, Double>>`
 ```json